 The process is administered by the Ministry of Internal Affairs and Communications (Administrative Evaluation Bureau), while the ministries are charged with doing their own analyses, which has led some to question the impartiality of the procedure.
-However, a number of evaluations in strategically important fields have been undertaken by the Interior Ministry itself.
-In 2010, this ministry took over responsibility for policy evaluations of special measures concerning taxation as well as impact analyses of regulations dealing with competition issues.
+However, a number of evaluations in strategically important fields have been undertaken by the Ministry of the Interior itself.
+In 2010, the ministry took over responsibility for policy evaluations of special measures concerning taxation as well as impact analyses of regulations dealing with competition issues.